 As you prepare to take your driving test, you may be experiencing a healthy mix of nervousness and excitement.
 You might also be wondering, “Do they require auto insurance for driving tests?”

 Below, we’ll discuss everything you need to know about auto insurance for driving tests.
 We’ll explain whether you need coverage, what the vehicle requirements are and give you some recommendations for getting your very own insurance policy.

-If you have already completed your test or just need help finding a great quote, feel free to skip ahead and use our comparison tool below.
+If you have already completed your test or just need help finding a great quote, feel free to skip ahead and use our comparison tool above.
 Simply enter your zip code and follow the prompts to get free quotes from providers in your area.

 Required Auto Insurance for Driving Tests

 First things first: Is auto insurance required for driving tests?
 The short answer is yes, any vehicle operating on a public roadway must be insured.
 Since part of your driving test will take place on public roads, you must have a valid insurance policy on the vehicle that you drive.